scottgallant/docs.balsamiq.com/content/mybalsamiq/sitesettings.md

 Once your site is deleted, we'll stop charging you and prevent users from logging in to it.

-If you want to keep your myBalsamiq site around until the end of your currently paid period, instead of deleting your site you can select "Stop automatic renewal" in "Manage your billing" in your [payment settings](http://support.balsamiq.com/customer/portal/articles/1397041#stopping).
+If you want to keep your myBalsamiq site around until the end of your currently paid period, instead of deleting your site you can select "Cancel Subscription" in your [payment settings](http://support.balsamiq.com/customer/portal/articles/1397041#stopping).
 Once your current paid period is over your site will be suspended.

 <span class="alert alert-warning show" role="alert">
 **Be sure to [download](/mybalsamiq/project/#project-actions) any projects you would like to keep before deleting your site or stopping your subscription.**